 Finishing of PaperStone – Should you Buff or Sand?

 At Greenhome we encourage our clients to simply buff their PaperStone slabs, rather than sand them, to stay as true to that original, micro-textured surface and keep the matte finish.
-And BONUS…that matte finish creates less glare, which in turn shows less imperfections – like oily fingerprints and dust – than glossy, sanded counters.
+And BONUS…that matte finish creates less glare, which in turn shows fewer imperfections – like oily fingerprints and dust – than glossy, sanded counters.

 At its heart, PaperStone is a natural wood product – it’s made from paper after all.
 And like finishing fine hardwoods, you also have the option of sanding when finishing it.
 Sanding effectively removes the textured surface giving the slabs a smooth, more mottled appearance.
 But note that over-sanding can create an extremely mottled pattern, which is especially noticeable in the Gunmetal and Sienna colors.